deltachat/deltachat-pages/_posts/2025-06-04-surge-donations.md

 <img alt="Graph about push notifications of the last day" src="../assets/blog/2025-06-direct-notifications-per-day.png" style="max-width: 100%" />

-This number reflects the number of incoming messages for users who installed their app from Google Play or Apple store and use any chatmail relay.
+This daily number reflects the incoming messages for chatmail users who installed their app from Google Play or Apple store.
-F-droid, Desktop or classic e-mail users are all not reflected in this number.
+F-droid, Desktop or classic e-mail users are not reflected in this number.
-Number of daily Push notifications was around 350K end of February 2025.
+Number of daily push notifications was around 350K end of February 2025.

 ## Google Play Android downloads crossed 500K downloads